 The Allied air campaign against Germany in the months leading up to the Normandy invasion has to be cut back.
 Targets in France associated with the landings were given the highest priority.
 The strategic bombing camapign had, however, forced the Luftwaffe to esentially pull back to Germany.
 As a result, there was virtually no Luftwaffe operations to oppose the Allied landings on June 6.
 Allied operations prior to the invasion targeted the German airfields in France and the few remaining planes there.
 As a result, the Allies gained complete air mastery over the invasion beaches and rear areas.
 This denied units maning the beach defenses reinforcements and weakened the impact of German counterattacks.

 The Allies after careful study selected the Normandy beaches which formed a 80-km cresent lying between Cherbourg and La Harve.
 They had the advantage of being within Allied fighter cover, but not as heavily defended as the Pas de Calsis beaches which were closer to England.
 This also offered the advantage of suprrise which was critical for the success of the operation, given the powerful German Panzer units that were in France and could be thrown against the invasion.
 Under Rommel's direction, beach obstles were constructed.
 They were designed on the premise that the Allies would stike at hightide.
-Because of the letality of the obstacles, the Allies decided to land at low tide even though this exposed the landing force to fire from the beach defenses.
+Because of the lethality of the obstacles, the Allies decided to land at low tide even though this exposed the landing force to fire from the beach defenses.
 The focus of the D-Dat plannrs were the beaches and shore defenses.
 Very little attention was given to what was behind the shore defenses and Normandy itelf.
 Thus the hedgerows were a comlpete surprise to the Allied soldeirs moving off the baches to Normandy itself.

 General Eisenhower after the War wrote that the Allies could not haved invaded without Andrew Higgins' boats.
 Higgins was best known befor the War to selling boats to rum runners.
 After Pear Harbor, Higgins industried expanded from 80 employees to 12,000 workers.
 Higgins genius was in building his boats largely out of pluwood.
 Steel at the time was a critical commodity needed for larger ships, tanls, artilley and other weapons and items like trucks.
 Half the employees were women.
 Although based in Louisana, he insisted that blacks receive the same sallay as white workers.
 The factory operated 7 days a week.
 The result was landing craft that were not only used in Normany, but in other European and Pacific operations.
 Historian Stephen Ambrose has helped set up a World War II museum at the old Higgibns factory.